-At the end of the course, students will be able to -
+At the end of the course, the students will be able to -

-- 1. understand the differences in AR/VR concepts and technologies - 2. evaluate usability of AR/VR applications and critique their use of AR/VR capabilities - 3. design AR/VR applications using state-of-the-art tools - 4. apply the AR/VR development approaches to build AR/VR applications
+apply the AR/VR development approaches to build AR/VR applications differentiate between the AR/VR/MR/XR concepts (BL3) (BL4) evaluate the usability of AR/VR applications and critique their use of AR/VR (BL5) 4. capabilities design AR/VR applications using state-of-the-art tools and technologies.
+(BL6)